bob2510/STEPIN_MiniProject_ML/SET0_Titanic/README.md

 3) Results

-   After applying all the classification specialist algorithms, the accuracies obtained in each of them was as follows kNN :- 76.82
+   After applying all the classification specialist algorithms, the accuracies obtained in each of them was as follows

+   kNN :- 76.82

    Decision Tree :- 75.47

    Random Forest :- 75.25

    Naive Bayes :- 74.91

    SVM :- 77.75

    So, we used SVM for finding the test_results

    ![Kaggle Submission](https://github.com/bob2510/STEPIN_MiniProject_ML/blob/ae044769dc45afd9be7f9762e8525aca0532bc34/SET0_Titanic/titanic.PNG)

+4) Conclusions/Learnings

+   There were many things that I got to learn while doing this problem like how to handle a classification properly.
+   How to preprocess our data properly and in an efficient way.

+   How to make for missing data properly.

+   How to use categorical data in a problem efficiently by mapping them

+   Also, I concluded that SVM, random forest and some other algorithms are very good algorithms for a classification problem